 Hyundai is pretty elusive online, their website is not very helpful so finding information about solar panel specifics is challenging.
 Because of that, you can check out the reviews from Hyundai solar customers here on SolarReviews.

 The most well-known models for residential solar applications are the RG Series, RI Series, and the HG Series.

 Your solar panel installer can help you choose which Hyundai model makes sense for your energy needs, but here are a few examples so you can get a sense of what Hyundai offers.

 The Hyundai RG Series is a high-quality, monocrystalline panel, like the HiS-S300RG(BK) 300W (shown above), which is 300 watts and has an efficiency rating of 18.3%.

 The Hyundai RI Series solar panel offers better performance than the RG series.
 For example, the slightly more efficient (and sleeker) monocrystalline Hyundai HiS-S360RI 360W features an all-black back sheet and boasts an 18.4% efficiency rating.

 The HG Series is fairly standard in terms of efficiency and wattage.
 Pictured above is the 120-solar cell model, the HIA-S300HG, which features 300 watts and an 18.1% efficiency rating.

 Hyundai solar panels range in cost from $2.48-$3.56 per watt, depending on the panel model, installation costs, and available local incentives.
-The average cost per watt for solar panels in the United States is currently $2.49, putting the price of Hyundai solar panels in a slightly higher range than average.
+As of April 2021, the average cost per watt for solar panels in the United States is $2.85, putting the price of Hyundai solar panels in a slightly higher range than average.